Job-Colab/Coding-Preparation/README.md

 ### Every Morning after breakfast, code recipe should be ready 🍔 <br>

 _Problem should be uploaded every morning by 10.00 AM_ <br>
-_If not set , person who spots it , will set it!
+_If not set , person who spots it , will set it!_

 ### Way to set a problem 🥜🥜

 _Day-number 📆 / Problem.md_

+### After solving a problem <br>

+_Write a pseudo code or a short editorial of how your code works as comments._

+:heavy_check_mark: It will help all of us to code better